julplee/synthesio-job-descriptions/job-descriptions/data-scientist.md

 * Knowledge in the fields of NLP, Computer Vision and/or Trends detection is a plus
 * Knowledge of Python and Pandas are required

-Our Stack : ReactJS, Go, Mysql, ElasticSearch, Kafka, REST & GraphQL APIs, Git, Vagrant, Docker, Jenkins, Python, Cassandra, Ansible
+Our Stack : ReactJS, Go, Mysql, ElasticSearch, Kafka, REST & GraphQL APIs, Git, Vagrant, Docker, Jenkins, Python, Cassandra (ScyllaDB), Ansible

 ## Requirements